MatthewMollentze/Matthew-Mollentze-Portfolio/content/sections/about/about.md

 ---
-imageSrc: "../../images/gatsby.png"
+imageSrc: "../../images/About-me.png"
-imageAlt: "Matthew Mollentze"
+imageAlt: "About me"
 ---

 I am creative, resourceful and flexible, am able to adapt to changing priorities and maintain a positive attitude and strong work ethic.